LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.md

 Turbo Debugger is preconfigured to automatically find and show the source code.
 Setting breakpoints, stepping etc works.
 The TD configuration file is stored in stunts\tdconfig.td.

+## Faster builds with TASM32

+Restunts builds per default with TASMX using dosbox but can be changed to using the native TASM32 executable by using option `/DTASM=32` before the target name E.g. to build faster with TASM32 of Restunts, type

+	make /DTASM=32 restunts

+but beware: `/DCONFIG=debug` is not useable with `/DTASM=32`

 ## Notes about the toolchain